visioncrunch/DSA/complete_notes.md

        \  /
     professor

-nonstatic member 'walk' foind in multiple base-class subobjects of type 'person'
+nonstatic member 'walk' found in multiple base-class subobjects of type 'person'

-member found by ambiguos name lookup professor is comfused whoe walk() to choose teacher or reseracher
+member found by ambiguos name lookup professor is comfused whose walk() to choose teacher or reseracher

 by principle of abstraction professor deosnt know person

 solution:

-scope resolution
-p.teacjer::walk();
+scope resolution: clearify whose walk() to use p.teacher::walk();
 p.reaserarcher::walk();

 virtual
-class teacher : virtual public Person by inheriting virtually is saying dont make copy of the methods. when someone uses the walk() function now the user would be able to use person.walk()
+class teacher : virtual public Person by inheriting virtually is saying dont make copy of the methods. when someone uses the walk() function now the user would be able to use person.walk() at the runtime from both the classes

-compile time pr chizein less logical hoti hain runtime pr chizein more logical hoti hain
+compile time pr chizein less logical hoti hain runtime pr chizein more logical hoti hain the base class must be inherited virtually if needed in the diamond

+polymorphism is used
-so by using virtual we are using the walk() function at runtime by ihneriting the functions implementaiton when it is used polymorphism is used with virtual i can bring same copy to the class
+so by using virtual we are using the walk() function at runtime by ihneriting the functions implementaiton when it is used with virtual i can bring same copy to the class

 polymorphism